nav-dev-2000/docsbot-dev-testing/src/pages/docs/chat-api.md

 ---
 title: Chat API
-description: The chat API is used to create a full chat interface in your product.
+description: The chat API is used to create Q/A or chat interface in your productduct.
 ---

-The chat API is used to create a full chat interface in your product.
-You pass it a question plus chat history, and it returns the next answer along with its sources.
+The chat API is used to create a Question/Answer and chat bots in your product.
+You pass it a question plus optional chat history, and it returns the next answer along with its sources.
 It also returns the new chat history array to pass back with the next response.
-This is the endpoint you should use if you want to create a full chat interface in your product.
+This is the endpoint you should use if you want to create any Q/A or chat interface in your product.

 ---

-{% callout type="warning" title="Coming Soon" %}
-This REST API endpoint is coming soon.
-It is only available via the [websocket streaming API](/docs/streaming-chat-api) at the moment.
-We will update this page when the REST API endpoint is available.
-{% /callout %}

 ## Request